Disable inter-cluster SSL

 Spring Boot Resource Services

-For a majority of the backend Java Spring Boot microservices, you will notice that the generated keystore and truststore files are generated and placed in your security
+For a majority of the backend Java Spring Boot microservices, you will notice that the generated keystore and truststore files are generated and placed in your securitydirectory.
+Any credentials to authenticate with the keystore and truststore are encrypted and placed in your config folder containing both a secure and insecure folder.

 So, in order to disable SSL with these defaults, you should just disable SSL at the Spring Service layer by adding the following configuration to your application configuration files: